Providing Online Childbirth Education

 For live conferencing and webinars, you will need either a mobile phone, tablet or computer.
 Webinars are typically conducted on a computer.
 A strong Wi-Fi connection is important.
 Some instructors use a headset or microphone for clearer sound.
 A webcam (either separate or integrated into your device) that provides clear video is also important.
 Test all of your equipment to ensure it is working and meets your needs.

 Participants will either be watching the instructor or the instructor's screen.
 Many platforms allow you to alternate between the two or they provide a pop up video of the instructor over the screen.
 You will want to plan ahead for the content you will show on the screen to help reinforce topics.
 PowerPoint (or similar) slides work well for this purpose.
 The licensing for Plumtree Baby's PowerPoint programs allows for their use in live in-person or online courses and the content can be customized for your needs by hiding, adding or rearranging slides.
-To help offset the burden of an unplanned investment in a new resource, all of our PowerPoints are on sale at 20% off for the next two weeks.*

 3. Parent Materials